oac-tree/oac-tree/doc/basicinstructions.rst

    * - path
      - StringType
      - yes
-     - Instruction name where to include the new instruction
+     - Name of instruction to include
    * - file
      - StringType
      - no
-     - File name where to include the new instruction
+     - File name from where to include the new instruction

 **Example**